 Any incidents in which an employee violates this policy will be noted in the employee's personnel file.
 Repeated minor incidents, or misconduct that is more serious, will result in discipline up to and including termination.
 Any conduct that violates local, state, or federal laws may result in the immediate loss of all computer privileges, and/or termination of employment, and will be referred to appropriate law enforcement authorities.
 This includes illegal duplication of software and its related documentation.
-All requests to install or copy software must be done with the prior approval of the Network and IT Services Department.
-If an employee is aware that there has been a violation of this organization policy, they should notify the Deputy Director of Information and General Services.
+All requests to install or copy software must be done with the prior approval of Information Services management.
+If an employee is aware that there has been a violation of this organization policy, they should notify the Information Services Manager.